SCUBA Travel

 This is the largest of the moray eels, growing up to 3 m.
 Quite common and always interesting to observe.
 Feeds primarily on fish, occasionally on crustaceans and octopus.
 Morays live in holes and generally hunt by night.
 You may see them rhythmically opening and closing their mouths.
 They do this to maintain a respiratory current past the gills.
 Morays undergo a sex change during growth, changing from male to female.

-More Moray Eel Photos are in Room 2 of our gallery.
+More Moray Eel Photos are on page 2 of our gallery and in our Google+ Moray Eel album...

 Further Reading: